sudosu404/tailnet/README.md

 ## Notes

-I am new to Docker, so this container might be a bit "chubby."
 It's built on Debian Bookworm and includes some debugging tools that you might find helpful (`ping`, `dig`, and `nslookup`), should any issues arise.
 As such, any bug reports or pull requests with improvements are most welcome!

 ## Thanks